ppsilv/DRV16C550_6502/README.md

 This routine write one byte to uart it does not change carry flag,but it does send a line feed automatically.

+# bios.cfg
+This file reflects my hardware as described bellow.
+800Hexa IO
+1 - RAM - From 0000 to 77FF - 30k bytes.
+2 - IO  - From 7800 to 7FFF - 2k bytes.
+3 - ROM - From 8000 to FFFF - 32k bytes.